silasnevstad/GPT-Extension-VSCode/README.md

 # GPT Helper README

+GPT at your finger tips.

-Use this extension to have OpenAI's Chat GPT-3 directly help you with your code inside of Visual Studio Code.
-Select any piece of code you want help on, press Cmd + Shift + P, and either type "Explain Code", "Debug Code", or "Optimize Code".
+Use this extension to have OpenAI's Chat GPT-3 directly help you with your code.
+Ask it questions and have it debug, anaylze and explain your code.

+To use it select any piece of code,, press Cmd + Shift + P, and either type "Ask GPT", "Explain Code", "Debug Code", or "Optimize Code".
 Press enter and GPT-3 will open a new file with its response.

-To get more accurate repsonses you can include comment, nudging GPT-3 in the right direction.

 ## Features

+AskGPT - Ask GPT-3 any question you want.

 Explain Code - Have GPT-3 explain any piece of code (classes, functions, etc.)